Small Garage Storage Ideas You Can DIY

 Monkey Bars Wall Unit

-When you need storage above your wall unit, Monkey Bars has the solution.
+If you need storage above your wall unit, these monkey-bar-style shelves might be the solution.
 Engineered of steel for durability, the system offers custom solutions to get tools and materials off the garage floor and out of your way—but still within reach.
 You can modify the hook-and-bar system to fit changing storage needs in the future.

 Long-Handled Tool Rack

-This compact rack is strong and simple to build.
+This compact tool storage rack is strong and simple to build.
 You can store shovels, rakes, a sledgehammer—any long-handled tools—conveniently up and out of the way.
 The unit holds up to 14 items, giving you more flexibility and storage capacity than nails pounded in the wall.
 It’s an easy and useful storage idea for small garages.

 Gladiator GearTrack wall storage offers flexibility: You can mount the horizontal track, then choose suitable hangers and slide them where needed.
-See how to build your own flexible garage wall storage system.
+The best small garage storage ideas make use of vertical space.

 This sturdy ball corral holds a herd of balls and lets kids easily grab the balls at the bottom without unloading all the ones on top.
 It’s built from 3/4-in. plywood and 2x2s.
 We made our ball corral 24 in. wide x 33 in. high x 12 in. deep.

-The hooks on Bungee cords can be a safety hazard for kids and adults alike.
-So cut the hooks off the cords (or use elastic cord available at camping, sporting goods and hardware stores).
-Thread the cord through predrilled holes and secure with knots.
+The hooks on Bungee cords can be a safety hazard for both kids and adults, so cut the hooks off the cords (or use elastic cords that come hookless).
+Thread the cord through predrilled holes and secure it with knots.
 Drill the holes slightly larger than the cords to make threading them easier.

 Space-Saving Sliding Shelves